kevinsullivan/cs-dm/notes/15-natural-deduction.rst

             or.elim pq pr qr

- Version with all the lambdas explicit, and parentheses to make the associativity in the propositon (and also in the corresponding function definition) clear.
+ Version with all the lambdas explicit, and parentheses to make the associativity in the propositon (and in the corresponding function definition) clear.

 .. code-block:: lean